 Manhattan Island.
 That skyline in the early-morning July sunshine.
 New York City.
 There it was; but was I there?
 Was I actually there at the ship’s rail, neatly scrubbed and polished, standing with a small, solitary band of Pender-troupe boys–none of whom had slept all night for fear of missing the first glimpse of America?
 The excitement.
 Those skyscrapers I had seen so many times before.
 Oh my, yes.
 In England.
 In Bristol.
 In the films.

 Not only did Bristol’s status as a port inform Archie’s desire to travel and escape from his difficult childhood, but so did the representations of ‘elsewhere’ in the films he watched on the Bristol cinema screens.
 Tourism is strongly motivated by the desire to experience locations that one has already seen in images.
-In his discussion of the ‘tourist gaze’ Urry suggests the “anticipation . . . of intense pleasures” is “constructed and sustained through a variety of non-tourist practices, such as film, TV, literature, magazines, records and videos”.
-It is useful to extend this concept to include what I call “film-induced migration”.
+In his discussion of the ‘tourist gaze’ Urry suggests the “anticipation . . . of intense pleasures” is “constructed and sustained through a variety of non-tourist practices, such as film, TV, literature, magazines, records and videos.”

+It is useful to extend this concept to include what I call “film-induced migration.”
 Once in New York, Archie’s cinema-going continued to inform his trajectory, as Orry-Kelly attests, “whenever Archie had any spare money or time, he’d go to the movies to study technique”, learning from the likes of Stanley Lupino, Stan Laurel and Harry Langdon.
-As Urry argues “the gaze is constructed through signs, and tourism involves the collection of signs”.
+As Urry argues “the gaze is constructed through signs, and tourism involves the collection of signs.”
 Of course, Grant went on to play numerous naval characters, and boats feature in many of his films, from his first appearance as First Sailor in Singapore Sue (1932) to Father Goose (1964).

 So, the tourist gaze comes full circle.
 Archie Leach watched movies in Bristol and studied them in New York, these in turn motivated him to travel to Hollywood and informed the cultivation of Grant’s paradoxical star persona, as a British-born actor who represented the apex of American masculinity.
 With his new-found wealth he was able to travel widely, returning to his hometown regularly to see his mother and even after her death.
 His many visits home were assiduously documented by Bristol Post – they were given exclusive photo shoots in return for leaving him alone for the rest of his stay.
 Images of Grant perpetually circulate on social media, pictured on glamourous cruise ships (both in life – he met his third wife Betsy Drake on a cruise and in art – as in his film, An Affair to Remember (1957)); his star image symbolises the golden age of transatlantic travel, in turn motivating cinematic tourism today.